bryancxr/general_assembly_projects/project_1/README.md

 4. If the SAT or ACT was taken in 2017, it would continue to be taken in 2018.
 This would also make intuitive sense given states would want to track their performance on the same standard over a long period of time.
 It would be preferable for the state chosen for investment not have a history of taking the ACT.
 There were, however, exceptions found to this.
 5. Average SAT Total and ACT Composite are indicative of average performance in each of their respective component papers.

-Unfortunately, the relationship between 2017 SAT Scores and 2018 SAT Participation (ie. to answer the question, will perceived difficulty of paper (difficult due to lower scoring) affect participation the next year?)
-This question could not be answered due to exam observation 2 -- that exam score is highly dependent upon participation.
+Unfortunately, the relationship between 2017 SAT Scores and 2018 SAT Participation (ie. to answer the question: will perceived difficulty of paper (difficult due to lower scoring) affect participation the next year?)
+This question could not be answered due to exam observation 2 -- that exam score is dependent upon participation.
 Individual student performance data samples will be required to answer this question.

 Next, we looked into demographics.
 It was found that:
 6. States which favoured SAT tended to be on the East and West coast, while Mountain and Mid-western states tend to favour ACT.